Find a Housekeeper near you

 Beyond this, other factors such as your location, the size of your home, and the specific cleaning services you need will also affect the final price.
 Let's delve into these factors to give you a clearer picture of what to expect.

 The adage ‘bigger isn’t always better’ rings especially true here.
 Larger homes, or those with several rooms, understandably take longer to clean, nudging up the cost.
-In 2025, the cost of cleaning your home (by size) is roughly:
+When comparing house cleaning prices by home size, here's what you can expect to pay:

 Take these figures with a grain of salt, as they could be influenced by additional factors.
 For example, if you have three bedrooms but each one has its own bathroom in addition to a main guest bathroom, your cleaner will need longer to clean all four bathrooms and therefore cost more.

-Where you live can significantly influence cleaning costs.
+Cleaning service pricing varies significantly by location.
+Where you live can have a major impact on costs.
 In areas with a higher cost of living, like LA or New York City, you can expect to pay more than the national average.
-While the typical hourly rate for an independent cleaner is around $50 per hour, rates in more expensive regions will be higher.
+While the typical hourly rate for an independent cleaner is around $35-$45 per hour, rates in more expensive regions will be higher.

 Some cleaners bring their own supplies and equipment, with the cost included in their hourly rate.
 Others prefer to use the products you provide.
 If you have a preference for specific products, such as eco-friendly cleaners or products for allergy sufferers, you may need to supply them yourself.